|##TheStrategyLab Price Action Chat Room Logs|

 How Do I Understand Market Context?

-I use a market analysis called WRB Analysis Tutorials to identify key changes in supply/demand and changes in volatility that results in what I call WRB Zones.
+WRB Analysis identifies key changes in supply/demand and changes in volatility that results in what I call WRB Zones.
 The price action in the tutorials are rule-base (objective) although applied discretionary via that each trading day I'm using different WRB Zones from the tutorials.
 These WRB Zones are not trade signals.
 Instead, they help with my understanding of the price action (the context) in combo with my market experience.
 In contrast, I also use rule base (objective) trade signals with no discretion but they must occur within WRB Zones outlined by the WRB Analysis Tutorials.
-Simply, if/when I get a trade signal...I do not take the trade unless it occurs within a WRB Zone that has given me the understanding of the price action (the context).
+Simply, if/when I get a trade signal...I do not take the trade unless it occurs within a WRB Zone that has given me the understanding of the price action for that particular trading day.

 Key Market Events